TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotcreate/compute-cannotcreate-allocationerror.md

 # I received an allocation failure

+We are experiencing high demand for specific regions across the globe.
 4 out of 5 customers resolved their allocation failure issue using the below steps.

+For further information, please review our [commitment to customers and Microsoft Cloud Services continuity](https://azure.microsoft.com/blog/our-commitment-to-customers-and-microsoft-cloud-services-continuity/).

 ## **Recommended Steps**